cl8n/project-loved/README.md

 | `videos.intro` | YouTube video ID for video to be shown after the news post's intro |
 | `videos.<mode>` | YouTube video ID for video to be shown under \<mode\>'s header in the news post |

-In addition to the four config files, you need to provide beatmap backgrounds for each of the sets listed in `document`.
+In addition to the two config files, you need to provide beatmap backgrounds for each of the sets listed in `document`.
 Their filenames (not including the extension) must match the beatmapset ID.
 To speed up the process of collecting backgrounds, you can put all of the OSZ files in the `config` folder and run `npm run images:unpack`.
 This will extract backgrounds from beatmapsets where there is only one image.